eebio/esm/docs/src/excel.md

 Channels identifies the specific channels that you would like to save in the ESM file.
 If left blank, then all will be saved.

-!!! todo
-    save all in channels left blank

 Finally, we have the plate reader brand.
 This identifies the format the data will be in.
 Available options are: "spectramax", "biotek", and "tecan".
 Leave it blank for other data types.

 ![alt text](assets/samples.png)

 ## ID

 Here you can rename any channels.
 On the left, provide the channel name, as specified on the previous sheet.
 On the right, provide the new name for the channel.
-In this example, rather than using "plate_01_a5.600", we would then use "plate_01_a5.od".
+In this example, rather than using "plate\_01\_a5.600", we would then use "plate\_01\_a5.od".

 ![alt text](assets/ids.png)